Rath2601/core_java/jdk-basics.md

 ```
 ### Connection pooling

-Connection pooling improves performance by reusing existing database connections, avoiding the overhead of opening and closing connections repeatedly.
+* Connection pooling improves performance by reusing existing database connections, avoiding the overhead of opening and closing connections repeatedly.
+* We used HikariCP here.
+To use this we added HikariCP, slf4j API, slf4j-simple provider JARs(since this is a java code) to work with it.

 ```java
 public static HikariConfig getConfig() {